adamgreenough/wordpress-utilities/README.md

 # WordPress Utility Plugins
 These mini one-file WordPress plugins provide a drag-and-drop install for additional basic functionality.
 Strictly no ads, no alerts and no settings pages.
+These plugins will not update via the WordPress admin, but I do not anticipate many (if any) breaking changes thanks to the simplicity and WordPress's strong commitment to backwards compatibility.
+You can 'Watch' this repo to be alerted of new releases.
 ## Installation
 1. Download the relavant `.php` file from this repo
 2. Upload to your `/wp-content/plugins/` folder